jbeda/jaw/README.md

   - Color pallette as primitive? (similar to scale/quantization in synth)
     - Discrete and predefined
     - Gradient with even stops
+  - Connect to MIDI or modular ADC components (Expert Sleepers ES-8, for example)

 ## Plan